vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2024-0019/README.md

 ### Can I use the vCenter VAMI to apply these updates?

-Yes, the patch will be available through the standard update mechanisms for VMware vSphere and VMware Cloud Foundation.
+Yes, the patch is available through the standard update mechanisms for VMware vSphere and VMware Cloud Foundation.
 Consult the product documentation for the version of the product you use.

-See “[Best Practices for Patching VMware vSphere”](https://core.vmware.com/patch-vsphere-best-practices) for additional guidance on updating vSphere components.
+See “[Best Practices for Patching VMware vSphere”](https://github.com/vmware/vcf-security-and-compliance-guidelines/blob/main/security-design/Best-Practices-for-Patching-vSphere.MD) for additional guidance on updating vSphere components.

 ### Are there any known issues with this patch?

+There are no known issues with the updates listed in VMSA-2024-0019.2.

-Yes.
-There is an issue that appears as session timeouts when accessing vCenter.
-More information and a workaround is in [KB 377734.](https://knowledge.broadcom.com/external/article?articleNumber=377734)
+There was an issue with the original VMSA-2024-0019 update regarding session timeouts when accessing vCenter (with a workaround at [KB 377734.](https://knowledge.broadcom.com/external/article?articleNumber=377734).
+This is resolved with the re-release.

 If you enable SSH on vCenter in order to implement the workaround, remember to disable it again afterwards.

 ### Does this impact VMware vSphere 6.5 or 6.7?

-Products that are past their End of General Support dates are not evaluated as part of security advisories.
+Yes.
+Products that are past their End of General Support dates are generally not evaluated as part of security advisories.
+However, the last update for vSphere 6.7 contains updates to resolve this issue.
+There will not be an update for vSphere 6.5.
 If your organization has extended support please use those processes to request assistance.

 ### Do I have to update to vCenter 8.0.3 to receive this patch?

-Initially, yes.
-Applying the patches listed in this VMSA will bring you to vCenter 8.0.3.

-There is a patch pending for installations with VMware vCenter 8.0.2.
+No. You can update either vCenter 8.0.2 or vCenter 8.0.3.

 vSphere 8 Update 3 is considered the best version of vSphere 8 and intended for long-term stability and support.
 All new security updates are built atop vSphere 8 Update 3.